Evos Buildcon Pvt. Ltd. all set to launch their new housing projects

-Bhubaneshwar (Odisha) [India], August 11 (ANI/SRV Media): Evos Buildcon Pvt.
+New Delhi [India], August 13 (ANI/SRV Media): Evos Buildcon Pvt.
 Ltd. is a real estate company based in Odisha.
 The organization is currently setting up to launch its new projects - Evos exotica, Evos opal, Evos Nirvana, and Chandaka heights - across the state capital, Bhubaneswar.

 The company in the future aims to expand its listings to commercial, educational, and hospitality properties.